frankfarach/CV/CV.md

 ## Presentations

+**Farach, F. J.**, McGettrick, O., Mesa, A., & Rozenblit, L. (2015, April).
+RexMart: Empowering analysts to configure research data marts to improve end-user data exploration.
+Talk to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.

+Tirrell, C., Simeone, J., **Farach, F. J.**, & Rozenblit, L. (2015, April).
+Developing a suite of electronic data capture applications based on an open-source instrument definition standard.
+Talk to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.

 **Farach, F. J.**, McGettrick, O., Tirrell, C., Evans, C., Mesa, A., & Rozenblit, L. (2014, November).
 RexMart: An open source tool for exploring and sharing research data without compromising data integrity.
 Talk presented at the annual symposium of the American Medical Informatics Association.

 Tirrell, C., **Farach, F. J.**, Yourd, M., McGettrick, O., Golovko, O., & Rozenblit, L. (2014, November).
 An open source, integrated data management system for medical registries: A case study using RexDB.
 Talk presented at the annual symposium of the American Medical Informatics Association.